Neurokraken/Neurokraken-book/_sources/examples.md

 class My_State(State):
     def loop_main(self):
-        # your experiment code will loop here
+        # add your experiment code here where it will run in a loop
-        return False, 0
+        pass

 task = {
     'state_name': My_State(next_state='state_name'),